brodieG/r2c/README.md

 * `group_exec`: compute on disjoint groups in data (a.k.a. split-apply-combine).
 * `roll*_exec`: compute on (possibly) overlapping sequential windows in data.

-For example, to iterate the slope function by groups, we could use:
+For example, to iterate the slope function by groups, we could use (character/factor group variables will be implemented in the future):

-    with(mtcars, group_exec(r2c_slope, as.integer(am), list(hp, disp)))
+    with(
+      iris,
+      group_exec(r2c_slope, as.integer(Species), list(Sepal.Width, Sepal.Length))
+    )
+    ##         1         2         3
+    ## 0.6904897 0.8650777 0.9015345

-I have not found good alternatives for the general use case of `{r2c}`, as can be seen from the timings of computing group and window slopes[^14]:
+I have not found good alternatives for the general[^14] use case of `{r2c}`, as can be seen from the timings of computing group and window slopes on [larger data][26] [sets][27]:

 <img src='extra/time_win-grp_slope.png' />

-`{r2c}` is substantially faster, primarily because it does not require calling an R function for each iteration.  `{collapse}` does well with group statistics, although one must be familiar with its semantics to translate a regular R expression to one that will be fast in `{collapse}`.  `{FastR}` is also interesting, but has other drawbacks including the need for its own runtime application, and multiple warm up runs before reaching fast timings (<sup>`*`</sup>times shown are after 4-5 runs).
+`{r2c}` is substantially faster, primarily because it does not require calling an R function for each iteration.  `{collapse}` does well with group statistics if you can translate a regular R expression to one that will be fast with it.
+`{FastR}` is also interesting, but has other drawbacks including the need for its own runtime application, and multiple warm up runs before reaching fast timings (<sup>`*`</sup>times shown are after 4-5 runs).

 For the special case of a simple statistic many packages provide dedicated pre-compiled alternatives, some of which are faster than `{r2c}`: